linkedweb/django_react_deployment/README.md

     id_rsa_do

--   The do part will signify this is for digitalocean.
+-   The **do** part will signify this is for digitalocean.
 -   By not having the defalt name, it will make it much easier to manage multiple ssh keys on your machine.
--   After this set you will set a password for the ssh key, make sure to remember this password.
+-   After this you will set a password for the ssh key, make sure to remember this password.
--   It's quite common to use ssh keys with GitHub as well so that you also don't need to enter a password every time you push or pull to GitHub.
+-   It's quite common to use ssh keys with GitHub as well so that you also don't need to enter a password every time you push or pull to GitHub, so by not having the default **id_rsa** name it will make it much easier to manage having GitHub ssh keys as well on your machine.

--   Once this command finished, you will have two files created:
+Once this command finished, you will have two files created:

     id_rsa_do
     id_rsa_do.pub